filwaitman/pysmartcache/doc.md

         pass

     def set(self, key, value, ttl):
-        pass  # I strongly suggest you to always set values as a pickle str (this avoid problems with data types, trust me)
+        pass  # I strongly suggest you to always set values as a pickle str (it avoids problems with data types, trust me)
 ```

 ## Contributing
 If you like the project and feel that you can contribute for it, feel free!  =]
 I'll be glad and will add your name to the project's authors.

 ### Preparing environment
 Firstly, make sure to install both memcached and redis.